 The Science and Biomechanics Behind Good Socks

-Sports scientists and podiatrists have studied how socks affect foot health and athletic performance.
-Here are a few findings that highlight the impact of proper socks on stability, blisters, performance, and injuries.
+Sports scientists and podiatrists have measured how socks affect foot health and performance.

 Reduced blisters and friction